-The Port agrees that, in the event an employee is required to assume duties and responsibilities out of his/her classification, he/she will be paid the first pay step of the next higher classification to commence immediately upon assumption of said duties, provided the assignment is for one-half (1/2) shift or more.
+The Port agrees that, in the event an employee is required to assume duties and responsibilities out of their classification, they will be paid the first pay step of the next higher classification to commence immediately upon assumption of said duties, provided the assignment is for one-half (1/2) shift or more.
 Longevity credits shall not be applied when the highest classification falls outside of the bargaining unit.